About the project

-If you are interested in becoming one of our volunteer champions or you are from an organisation providing support to Lambeth residents and might like to offer advance care planning support to your clients as part of this project, take a look at the role description.
+If you are interested in becoming one of our volunteer supporters or you are from an organisation working with Lambeth residents and might like to offer advance care planning support to your clients as part of this project, take a look at the role description.

 Embedding advance care planning locally